-Instead of putting that burden on you and your family, a spinal cord injury attorney can take care of your legal needs, put your case together, and fight for compensation while you focus on your health and well-being.
+Instead of burdening you and your family, a spinal cord injury attorney can take care of your legal needs, put your case together, and fight for compensation while you focus on your health and well-being.
 There’s no need to add to the stress you are already experiencing.
 There’s no need to search for financing to fund a case upfront.
 By hiring a lawyer, you can forget the legal side of your accident and take care of yourself.

 Come to The Benton Law Firm for the Help You Need after a Spinal Cord Injury

 These accidents result in different cases with specific legal requirements and strategies.
-You need a lawyer and a law firm with the experience and legal flexibility to handle it regardless of what type it might be.
+You need a lawyer and a law firm with the experience and legal flexibility to handle it regardless of the type.

 That’s what you’ll find at The Benton Law Firm.
-Our firm has won million dollar settlements and more in every imaginable area of personal injury law.
+Our firm has won million-dollar settlements and more in every area of personal injury law.
 We are experienced, award-winning, passionate advocates for the needs of our clients.

 When you are looking for a lawyer you can rely on to care about your accident and trust to know how to pursue your case to the best result, you’ll find there’s no one more dependable than the team at The Benton Law Firm

 One of the reasons it is so important to pursue a claim after a spinal cord injury is the associated expenses.
 The average annual cost of treatment for an injured spine is between $15,000 and $30,000.
 The estimated lifetime costs total over $3 million.

 This is a tough expense for anyone, and insurance will only cover up to a certain amount.
 Insurance claims will not cover lifetime earnings you would have earned had you not sustained an injury to your spinal cord.